 - i.
 Where- - ii.
 Ps = Points scored for price of tender under consideration; - iii.
-Pt = Price of tender under consideration; andPmin = Price of lowest acceptable tender. - (c) A maximum of 20 points may be awarded to a tenderer for the specific goal specified for the tender. - (d) The points scored for the specific goal must be added to the points scored for price and the total must be rounded off to the nearest two decimal places. - (e) A tenderer must submit proof of locality in order to claiming point(s) for locality. - (f) A tenderer failing to submit proof of locality with his quotation/tender may not be disqualified, but will only score 0 points for locality.
+Pt = Price of tender under consideration; andPmin = Price of lowest acceptable tender. - (c) A maximum of 20 points may be awarded to a tenderer for the specific goal specified for the tender. - (d) The points scored for the specific goal must be added to the points scored for price and the total must be rounded off to the nearest two decimal places. - (e) A tenderer must submit proof of locality, i.e. Municipal account / lease agreement / affidavit / CSD in order to claim point(s) for locality. - (f) A tenderer failing to submit proof of locality with the quotation/tender may not be disqualified, but will only score 0 points for locality.